mozilla-it/refractr/docs/refractr-architecture.md

 * schema

 ### build
-This task runs **docker-compose build refractr**.
+This task runs **docker compose build refractr**.
 The Refractr Docker image that is produced has the refractr name and is tagged with the **git describe** output.
 This task requires the following tasks to be completed successfully first:
 * deployed
 * version
 * nginx
 * ingress

 ### check
-This task runs **docker-compose run refractr check (nginx -t)** to validate the veracity of the provided Nginx Configuration file ( **refractr.conf** ).
+This task runs **docker compose run refractr check (nginx -t)** to validate the veracity of the provided Nginx Configuration file ( **refractr.conf** ).
 This task requires the following tasks to be completed successfully first:
 * build

 ### drun
-This task runs **docker-compose up** to get a local Refractr Docker container running, required for testing.
+This task runs **docker compose up** to get a local Refractr Docker container running, required for testing.
 This is designed to work locally on the dev system as well in Github Actions.
 This task requires the following tasks to be complete successfully first:
 * check

 ### show